ts-roms/cafe-app/README.md

 - Login (mock): pick a role and optional display name.
 Stored in localStorage.
 - POS:
+  - Access rule: Cashiers must time in before using POS.
   - Inventory: stock-aware catalog that prevents overselling.
 Seeded with sample items.
   - Sales: add items to cart and checkout.
 Sales recorded with date, cashier, items, and total.
   - Receipts: each sale gets a receipt number and appears in a Recent Receipts list.